githotirado/charity-funding-predictor/README.md

-# charity-funding-predictor
+# charity-funding-predictor Overview
-Build a binary classifier (Machine Learning) for Alphabet Soup that determines whether an applicant will be successful.
-Attempt to redesign the model in order to achieve a higher prediction success percentage.

-## Preprocess the data (Round 1)
+The purpose of this analysis is to build a binary classifier (Machine Learning) for Alphabet Soup organization that can determine whether an applicant will be successful in its fundraising given numerous features from the application.
+Each applicant asked for funding (ask_amt) and indicates its income amount.
+Without knowing the amount raised, we have a feature called IS_SUCCESSFUL that we can use as our label data to train and test our model to see how well we can predict whether a new applicant will be successful given only the application data.

+## REGARDING EXTRA FEATURES
+These features must remain: application_type, classification, affiliation.
+When removing them, predictions fall into the 60s.
+So they must be included.

+For these next features, when I removed them in preprocessing, we would continue to receive 73% accuracy; that likely means these features are not required for making the same 73% accuracy.
+It does reduce the number of features.
+'SPECIAL_CONSIDERATIONS', 'USE_CASE', 'INCOME_AMT', 'STATUS', 'ASK_AMT', 'ORGANIZATION'

+## Data preprocessing
 Used conventional methods to preprocess the data:
 1. eliminating features that do not contribute to the fundraiser successes;